ErikEJ/erikej.github.io/_posts/2022-01-25-efcore-admin-crud.md

 app.Run();
 ```

+Now  you can install and run [EF Core Power Tools](https://marketplace.visualstudio.com/items?itemName=ErikEJ.EFCorePowerTools) reverse engineering against an existing database.

+There is a guide on how to use that tool [available here](https://github.com/ErikEJ/EFCorePowerTools/wiki/Reverse-Engineering).

-Now  you can install and run [EF Core Power Tools](https://marketplace.visualstudio.com/items?itemName=ErikEJ.EFCorePowerTools) reverse engineering against an existing database, for this sample, generate the files in the `Models` folder, and make sure to install the EF Core provider in your project.
+For this sample, generate the files in the `Models` folder, and make sure to install the EF Core provider in your project.

 Now add a connection string to the `appsettings.Development.json` file (nested under `appsettings.json`):